The key market reports in ZooplaPro provide priceless insights into your performance and that of your competitors.

 Equally, the Slow movers report can help you learn more about your competition because if you notice a competitor's name crops up often, you can gauge their success rate

 - Identify the style of property.
-Does a particular agent consistently have a certain type of property, or do they have all of the larger or smaller houses, in the Slow movers report.
+Does a particular agent consistently have a certain type of property in the Slow movers report.
 This may suggest that a particular agent is good with a certain style of property.
 You can inform vendors that ‘not only have they not sold your house, but all of their properties of your type are slow movers’.
-You can help a vendor understand your competitors may not be best suited for them
+Help a vendor understand your competitors may not be best suited for them

-- Target new business (competitor properties) by scheduling an email alert that notifies you to when Slow movers are found in your area.
-A recommendation would be to schedule a Slow movers email to yourself or your colleagues on a recurring monthly basis for properties that haven't moved within the last 4 weeks
+- Target new business (competitor properties) by scheduling Market email alerts that notifies you to when slow movers are found in your area.
+A recommendation would be to schedule a slow movers email to yourself or your colleagues on a recurring monthly basis for properties that haven't moved within the last 4 weeks